Modeling sequences and temporal networks with dynamic community structures: Results

-This can be expressed through the total number of observed transitions $E = \sum_{x,\bm{x}} a_{x,\bm{x}}$ and the conditional entropy $H(X|\vec{X}) = -\sum_{\vec{x}}\hat{p}(\vec{x}) \sum_x \hat{p}(x|\vec{x}) \ln \hat{p}(x|\vec{x})$, with $\ln P(\{x_t\} | \hat{p}) = -EH(X|\vec{X})$.
-Hence, the maximisation of the likelihood of Eq.~\ref{eq:markov} yields, seemingly, the transition probabilities which \emph{most compress} the sequence.
+This can be expressed through the total number of observed transitions $E = \sum_{x,\bm{x}} a_{x,\bm{x}}$ and the conditional entropy $H(X|\bm{X}) = -\sum_{\bm{x}}\hat{p}(\bm{x}) \sum_x \hat{p}(x|\bm{x}) \ln \hat{p}(x|\bm{x})$ as $\ln P(\{x_t\} | \hat{p}) = -EH(X|\bm{X})$.
+Hence, the maximisation of the likelihood in Eq.~\ref{eq:Markov} yields the transition probabilities that {most compress} the sequence.
 There is, however, an important caveat with this approach.
-Namely, it cannot be used when we are interested in determining the most appropriate order $n$ of the model.
-This is because if we increase $n$, the maximum likelihood of Eq.~\ref{eq:mle} will also invariably increase: As the number of memories becomes larger, while the total number of transition remains fixed, the conditional entropy estimated from the frequency of transitions is bound to decrease.
-Hence, for some large enough value of $n$ there will be only one observed transition conditioned on every memory, yielding a zero conditional entropy and a maximum likelihood of one.
-This would be an extreme case of \emph{overfitting}, where by increasing the number of degrees of freedom of the model one is not able to distinguish actual structure from stochastic fluctuations.
-Also, this approach does not yield true compression of the data, since it omits the description of the model (which becomes larger with $n$), and thus is crucially incomplete.
-To address this problem, one must use a Bayesian formulation, and maximize instead the complete evidence
+It cannot be used when we are interested in determining the most appropriate Markov order $n$ of the model, because the maximum likelihood in Eq.~\ref{eq:mle} increases with $n$.
+In general, increasing number of memories at fixed number of transitions leads to decreased conditional entropy.
+Hence, for some large enough value of $n$ there will be only one observed transition conditioned on every memory, yielding a zero conditional entropy and a maximum likelihood of 1.
+This would be an extreme case of {overfitting}, where by increasing the number of degrees of freedom of the model it is impossible to distinguish actual structure from stochastic fluctuations.
+Also, this approach does not yield true compression of the data, since it does not describe the increasing model complexity for larger values of $n$, and thus is crucially incomplete.
+To address this problem, we use a Bayesian formulation, and maximise instead the complete evidence

-which consists in the sum of all possible models weighted according to some prior probabilities $P(p)$, that encode our \emph{a priori} assumptions.
-This approach has been considered before by Strelioff et al~\cite{strelioff_inferring_2007}, where it has been shown to yield the correct model order for data sampled from Markov chains --- as long as there are enough statistics that balances the structure present in the data with its statistical weight, as well as meaningful values when this is not the case~\cite{strelioff_inferring_2007}.
+which is the sum of all possible models weighted according to prior probabilities $P(p)$ that encode our a priori assumptions.
+This approach gives the correct model order for data sampled from Markov chains as long as there are enough statistics that balances the structure present in the data with its statistical weight, as well as meaningful values when this is not the case~\cite{strelioff_inferring_2007}.